-- e.
+- a.
+National report for the general public.
+Provides an overview of the assessment and its main results. - b.
+Workshops for teachers and school leaders.
+Provide an opportunity to explain the importance of the assessment and to discuss how to use the results to improve student learning. - c.
+Media reports.
+Contain all the information needed to communicate the results to a wider audience, including key messages, graphs and tables. - d.
+Websites, videos, blogs and social media for engaging the general public on a regular basis. - e.
 School reports and parent reports are effective tools for accountability purposes. - f.
-Conferences and presentations (e.g., in Power Point) offer an opportunity to engage the academia and other institutions (e.g., funding agencies) - g.
-Flyers, brochures, posters may be used to communicate brief messages to a wider audience and to those that do not have time to read more elaborated results (e.g., policy makers). - □ Identify key audiences or stakeholders: Parents, teachers, the Ministry or Department of Education, funding agencies, media, and the general public.
-Make sure to address their information needs in the communication products.
-Ensure that they have access to the communication products (e.g., by distributing a school report to all schools).
-Build an assessment culture where stakeholders understand, value and use assessment information to improve learning. - Prepare communication products.
-Make sure that the products respond to key policy questions (e.g., What percentage of students are reaching the minimum proficiency level in reading?), that the information reported is correct, clear and simple; and that the reports look nice and professional.
-Printing some reports may require additional databases (e.g., school report database allowing for printing specific scores for each school). - Present actions to improve assessment results.
+Conferences and presentations (e.g. in PowerPoint) offer an opportunity to engage the academia and other institutions (e.g. funding agencies). - g.
+Flyers, brochures and posters may be used to communicate brief messages to a wider audience and those who do not have time to read more elaborated results (e.g. policymakers). - Present actions to improve assessment results.
 This is especially important when reporting poor results.
-For instance, the Minister of Education may say that these results are a diagnosis or starting point, and launch a new program to support learning.
+For instance, the Minister of Education may say that these results are a diagnosis or starting point, and launch a new programme to support learning.
 Schools may set learning objectives to be reached the next time assessment results are published. - Monitor how assessment results are being used.
-Check if reports are reaching the schools, parents, or other stakeholders as intended.
+Check if reports are reaching the schools, parents or other stakeholders as intended.
 Meet with stakeholders and ask them about the different assessment products: Did they get them?
-Did they find the results informative for their particular schools?
+Did they find the results informative for their particular school?
 Could they understand them?
 How did they use the results to support learning?

-9. What personnel and facilities are required?
+What personnel and facilities are required?

-Key staff for implementing a national learning assessment include:
+Key staff for implementing a national learning assessment includes:

-- □ National coordinator.
-Should give general directions and leadership, ensuring that the assessment address key policy questions, is technically adequate, and is carried out on time and within budget.
-Sub-national coordinators may also be needed depending on the country. - □ Test development coordinators.
-These persons are in charge of producing the tests to measure learning in each learning domain (e.g., math, reading).
+- National coordinator.
+Should give general directions and leadership, ensuring that the assessment addresses key policy questions, is technically adequate, and is carried out on time and within budget.
+Sub-national coordinators may also be needed depending on the country.
+Administrative and I.T.
+(Information Technology) staff may directly work with the national coordinator. - Test development coordinators.
+These persons are in charge of producing the tests to measure learning in each learning domain (e.g. mathematics, reading).
 They should be knowledgeable about the curricular objectives and the actual learning levels of the students in the classrooms.
-Main responsibilities include recruiting, training, and supporting teams of item writers, and scoring open-ended questions. - administration of all assessment instruments to the students.
-Is in charge of recruiting and training test administrators, supervisors, regional or district level coordinators, and quality control observers.
-This personnel may be full time staff from the national assessment, staff from other branches of the Ministry or Department of Education, or may be employed on a temporary basis.
-The field operation coordinator is also responsible for producing the administration manual and of all the logistics surrounding the assessment (e.g., distribution and recollection of instruments). - Data manager coordinator.
-Is responsible for preparing the databases, i.e., capturing and cleaning the data, computing weights, scores, cut-off points associated to the proficiency levels, and results.
-This person has to make sure that the databases meet the data requirement of the communication products.
-Should be competent in running statistical and psychometric analyses using different software (e.g., SAS, SPSS, STATA, IATA).
+Main responsibilities include recruiting, training and supporting teams of item writers and scoring open-ended questions. - Field operation coordinator.
+Is responsible for the standardised administration of all assessment instruments to students.
+This person is in charge of recruiting and training test administrators, supervisors, regional or district-level coordinators and quality control observers.
+This person may be full-time staff from the national assessment organization, staff from other branches of the Ministry or Department of Education, or may be employed on a temporary basis.
+The field operation coordinator is also responsible for producing the administration manual and for the logistics surrounding the assessment (e.g. distribution and recollection of instruments).

-□ Communication coordinator.
+- Data manager coordinator.
+Is responsible for preparing the databases, i.e. capturing and cleaning the data, computing weights, scores, cut-off points associated to the proficiency levels and results.
+This person needs to ensure that the databases meet the requirements of the communication products.
+This person should be competent in running statistical and psychometric analyses using different software (e.g. SAS, SPSS, STATA and IATA). - Communication coordinator.
 Is responsible for putting in place and implementing an effective communication plan.
-Working with a design and communication person is highly recommended.
+Working with a designer and communications specialist is highly recommended.

-The national assessment need to have access to basic facilities to operate, such as:
+The national assessment organization needs to have access to basic facilities to operate, such as: